Sarodgini Academy Administration Team

 Journalist & Media Professional

 Anna has built a distinguished career in journalism and public communications, serving for more than a decade as head of a municipal press office.
 In this role, she managed comprehensive media coverage of city life, organized press conferences, briefings, and interviews, drafted press releases, and oversaw the development of official websites and social media channels.
+Her achievements in media and communication have been recognized internationally.
+She has been a frequent participant and award recipient in the prestigious competition “City in the Mirror of the Media,” organized by the International Assembly of Capitals and Major Cities.

 Anastasia Kakurina